Central woman rescued after tree falls in storm

 CENTRAL - Firefighters helped a woman from a damaged trailer after a large tree fell on it during stormy weather on Saturday.

 The incident happened on Gemini Drive.
-Rescue crews said the woman had only minor injuries.
+Rescue crews said the woman had only minor injuries, including a broken arm.

+Neighbors say firefighters had break her front window to get her out.
+When they called to check on her she said she was trapped and needed help immediately.
+Fortunately, her children were not home at the time.

-The Central Fire Department also tweeted a photo of a large tree lying on a home in the 13 thousand block of Gurney.
+The Central Fire Department also tweeted a photo of a large tree lying on a home in the 1300 block of Gurney.
 No one inside was hurt.

+A downed tree in the 1200 block of Hwy 64 (between Hubbs and North Joor) blocked all traffic.
+The road remained closed as of 11 a.m.

 The storm system that pushed through the area was responsible for thousands of power outages.